melnik909/pure-css-text-loaders/README.md

 ## Promo
 Also, this collection is created with the purpose of promoting my newsletter with CSS tips.
 I'm sure you find something what you don't know.
 Do you wanna check it?
 [Subscribe!](https://cssisntmagic.substack.com/)
+## Copyright
+The files herein are all Stas Melnikov.